 Each session will explore another facet of spiritual writing.
 We will be writing together, examining the works of renowned writers who write about or lace spirituality through their stories, their essays, their poems.
 We will hear from contemporary artists writing from a spiritual perspective, and have the opportunity to ask them questions and explore our writing with them.

 We will discuss and explore how we can connect with the mind of meditation and our own, essential creative force.
 This course is a safe and supportive space to take risks with our writing, and to find a warm community of fellow writers.

-Frederick Meyer is a lifelong Shambhala and Buddhist practitioner.
-He has worked professionally as a humor writer, blogger, copy editor, and writing coach, and is the director of Writers.com, the internet’s oldest creative writing school.
+Frederick Meyer is a lifelong Shambhala practitioner.
+He first connected with Shambhala as a participant at Sun Camp, and has followed the Shambhala path through Rigden Abhisheka.
 His life goal is to help the Dharma flourish in the West.
+Frederick works in a consulting role for Shambhala Global Services, is a founding member of the Shambhala Community Conversations project, and manages Writers.com.
 He lives in New Orleans with his wife, Clara, their daughter, Anna, and their dog, Lucy.

 Nadia Colburn holds a Ph.D. in English from Columbia University.
 She is a certified Kundalini yoga teacher and an Order of Interbeing aspirant in Thich Nhat Hanh’s Plum Village Tradition.